TheAngryRaven/Ravenclaw/readme.md

 ***
 ###TODO
 ####Random bot crash
->Found the bug!
-It's the ghost packet, just wrote command line arguments, now to work on the ghost packet.
+>I have appeared to have fixed the bug, the bot would go into a "black hole" state when it was GHOSTED, fix that, and fixed how pings are sent.
+So far no black holes, think I fixed it.

 ####Group join / leave events
 >make the bot respond to people leaving and joining.

 ####Image sending
->i've got the packets needed to send, just need to figure out how to seralize the image.
+>I've got the packets needed to send, just need to figure out how to seralize the image.

 ####Sub Profile Reading
 >this handles all the text usernames and statuses and such